At a Glance

 The five-year integrated Undergraduate B.A.
 LL.B (Hons) Degree Programme is the flagship degree at NLSIU that offers students training in a range of legal and non-legal subjects.
 NLSIU pioneered this five-year programme in India with an intention to provide a strong foundation upon which students can choose to pursue professional options or further academic opportunities.

-NLSIU’s Postgraduate Programmes include the Master of Laws (LL.M.)
-Programme and the Master’s Programme in Public Policy (MPP).
-The LL.M programme is a one-year program with two branches of specialization – Business Laws and Human Rights Laws.
-The MPP Programme is a two-year interdisciplinary programme that provides comprehensive training in designing, translating, and evaluating the efficacy of policies.
+NLSIU’s Postgraduate Programmes include the one-year Master of Laws (LL.M.)
+Programme and the two-year Master’s Programme in Public Policy (MPP).
+The MPP Programme is an interdisciplinary programme that provides comprehensive training in designing, translating, and evaluating the efficacy of policies.

 The Research Programmes are intended for students and practitioners keen on pursuing advanced studies, research and scholarship.
-The University offers five research degree programmes: M.Phil (Master of Philosophy), Ph.D in Law (Doctor of Philosophy), Ph.D Interdisciplinary Programme, Integrated Ph.D in Public Policy, Doctor of Laws (LLD)
+The University offers four research degree programmes: Ph.D in Law (Doctor of Philosophy), Ph.D Interdisciplinary Programme, Integrated Ph.D in Public Policy, Doctor of Laws (LLD)

 Online & Hybrid Programmes